wasswashafik/GAI-Biomedicalengineering/README.md

 # GAI-Biomedicalengineering
-Generative artificial intelligence (GAI) has emerged as a significant catalyst in the pitch of biomedical engineering (BME), besides deep learning and computer vision, bringing about profound changes in the domains of research, diagnostics, and therapies.
+Generative artificial intelligence (GAI) has emerged as a significant catalyst in the pitch of biomedical engineering (BME), besides deep learning and computer vision, bringing about profound changes in the domains of research, diagnostics, and therapies in biomedical engineering.

 # Citation
 Please consider cite our paper if you find this repo is helpful.
 The link will be provieded after the publication